In This Article

 I told you all about my recent conversion to full-on dewy skin devotion—and since then, I haven't wavered.
 I live by the rule that you can't ever hoard enough highlighters, and glowy, dewy foundation is my kryptonite.
 Now, though, a new power player has come into my arsenal and topped my list of favorites.

 Yes, I'm advocating for first applying foundation and then applying a facial oil on top.
 Well, if I'm following the instructions of Lucy Primrose, L'Occitane's education lead, I use just two drops of the oil (a little goes a long way) and lightly pat it into my skin.
-I like to use it if my face feels a bit dry or puffy (after a night out) or if I don't have my go-to 3Lab Aqua BB Cream ($100) on hand to add a bit of glowiness to a different formula.
+I like to use it if my face feels a bit dry or puffy (after a night out) or if I don't have my go-to 3Lab Aqua BB Cream ($110) on hand to add a bit of glowiness to a different formula.
 It's especially lovely to apply midday when your makeup looks less than perfect and you need a quick—and fragrant (it smells like a bouquet of wild immortelle flowers)—pick-me-up.

 Another piece of information to note, now that I've got your attention, is L'Occitane partnered with expert local farmers to launch the company's first-ever organic cultivation of immortelle, which makes this product all the more attractive to my skincare routine and my burgeoning interest in clean beauty.